SamsungDForum/JuvoPlayer/docs/debugging.md

   ```
 > Hint
 >
->  It happens that on Windows 10 (ncat), more than just one 'enter' click is needed to see the log messages on the screen.
-Please, try to confirm connection several times if it fails at first.
+> It happens that on Windows 10 (ncat) more than just one 'enter' click is needed to see the log messages on the screen.
+Please try to confirm connection several times if it fails at first.

 ### React Native Tizen .Net Live coding
 > It is possible to launch and work on the JuvoReactNative GUI using facebook 'hot module reloading' engine (https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html).
-To configure it follow the below guide:
+To configure it follow the guide below:

 #### TV emulator
   1. Launch Tizen TV emulator.
   2. Set the port redirection in 'Emulator control panel->Network' menu:
-     * Source (Local host) port = 9998 (can be any free value but the same as in the "config"->"tvip" port)
+     * Source (Local host) port = 9998 (can be any available port, but the same as in the "config"->"tvip" port)
      * to destination  (10.0.2.15) port = 8081 (npm server port)

   ##### Important